Katharine Cooper Cater: Career

 Shortly after graduation, Cater was selected to be Auburn University's Dean of Women by Luther N. Duncan, President of Auburn from 1935 to 1947.
 Cater's time as a Dean left a noticeable impact at Auburn: presidents who succeeded Duncan stated that she was 'the best Dean of Women in the South' (Ralph Brown Draughon) and also noted that Cater had 'superior administrative skills in handling her diverse responsibilities' (Harry M. Philpott).

 Achievements

 Katharine Cooper Cater Hall

-In 1980 Katherine Cooper Cater Hall was renamed after Cater, who died that same year.
+In 1980 Katharine Cooper Cater Hall was renamed after Cater, who died that same year.
 The building had previously been known as the Old President's Mansion as four Auburn presidents took up residency there for at least some duration of their role.
 It is situated on the grounds of Auburn University and is on the National Register of Historic Places.
 The hall is now the home of Auburn University's educational support services, although in-between being a place for the current president to reside and its current use it was a social centre for dorms which were built onto the south of the building in 1940.
-Katherine Cooper Cater Hall was designed by Joseph Hudnut and was erected for around 17 thousand dollars.
+Katharine Cooper Cater Hall was designed by Joseph Hudnut and was erected for around 17 thousand dollars.